Exploring relaxation dynamics in warm dense plasmas by tailoring non-thermal electron distributions with a free electron laser: Method

 The effect of e-i collisions is, instead, captured by all three terms in Eq.~(\ref{eq:BV}).
 Bremsstrahlung and inverse Bremsstrahlung are (semi-)elastic e-i collisions that do not change the atomic state of the ion.
 Therefore, they are captured by the elastic collision operator $\hat{\mathcal{O}}_{\rm e}[f]$.
 Collisional excitations and de-excitations, in turn, do not conserve the kinetic energy of the e-i system and are included in the inelastic operator $\hat{\mathcal{O}}_{\rm i}[f]$.
 Collisional ionization and recombination do not conserve the number of electrons, so they are captured by the source term $S$.

-While the x-ray isochoric heating process occurs on fs timescales, the equilibration timescale between electrons and ions is much longer, on the order of several ps.
+While the x-ray isochoric heating process occurs on fs timescales, the thermalization timescale between electrons and ions is much longer, on the order of several ps.
 For the purposes of this work, we can, therefore, assume the ions are stationary and thus neglect the contribution of elastic e-i collisions.
 We adopt the cross-section model by Lotz~\cite{lotz-1967} for collisional ionization and recombination, and that of Van Regenmorter~\cite{van-regemorter-1962} for collisional excitation and de-excitation.
 Radiative recombination and dielectronic recombination, though induced by e-i collisions, do not thermalize the electron distribution but only point-wisely subtract electrons at certain energies.
 They are thus captured by the source term $S$ in our simulation.
 Interestingly, e-e and e-i collisions thermalize the non-thermal electrons in two different ways.
 Typically, e-e collisions only change the energy of the electrons by a small amount per collision, but e-i collisions can remove a large amount of energy at a time.
 Intuitively, e-e collisions will thus tend to cause non-thermal peaks in the electron distribution to broaden while largely conserving the total number of electrons within it.
 In contrast, e-i collisions act to depopulate the non-thermal electron peaks but cause little broadening.

-The kinetic simulation computes the evolution of the atomic-level populations and of the electron distribution function $f[E,t]$.
-From these, the emissivity and opacity, and hence the time-dependent emission spectrum of the system, can be calculated.
-Integrating the emission over the duration of the X-ray pulse provides the observable that can, in principle, be measured experimentally.
-We note that Eq.~(\ref{eq: Gamma_ee}) establishes a connection between the spectral emission from a system irradiated with x-rays of some given pulse duration and the collisional model setting the electron relaxation time scale.
+We note that Eq.~(\ref{eq: Gamma_ee}) establishes a connection between the spectral emission from a system irradiated with x-rays of some given pulse duration and the collisional model setting the electron relaxation timescale.
 For example, in the Spitzer and H\"{a}rm model~\cite{spitzer-1953}, the relaxation time for e-e collisions is: